 *Note that all documents need to be presented in the original, with two A4 size copies.
 Do not staple any of the documents.

-Visa Application Procedures
+Germany Medical Visa Application Process

-Can I extend my Medical Treatment Visa?
+Can I Extend My Medical Treatment Visa?

 A letter or a document from the hospital showing that you need to stay in Germany for a longer period in order for your conditions to improve, is vital.